ruokun-niu/drasi-kusto-source/README.md

   {"op": "add", "path": "/spec/template/metadata/labels/azure.workload.identity~1use", "value": "true"}
 ]'
 ```
-This step is only necessary for this experimental Kusto Source.
+The step above is only necessary for this experimental Kusto Source.
 In an official Drasi Source, the Source SDK would handle this automatically.

 ### Deploying the Continuous Query